Marbury v. Madison: Legal criticism

-Second, Marshall's arguments for the court's authority are sometimes said to be mere "series of assertions", rather than substantive reasons logically laid out to support his position.
+Second, Marshall's arguments for the court's authority are sometimes said to be merely a "series of assertions", rather than substantive reasons logically laid out to support his position.
 Scholars generally agree that Marshall's series of assertions regarding the U.S. Constitution and the actions of the other branches of government do not "inexorably lead to the conclusion that Marshall draws from them."
 Marshall's assertion of the American judiciary's authority to review executive branch actions was the most controversial issue when Marbury was first decided, and several subsequent U.S. presidents have tried to dispute it, to varying degrees.

 Additionally, it is questionable whether Marshall should have participated in the adjudication of the Marbury case, because he had played a role in the underlying dispute.
 Marshall was still the acting secretary of state when Adams nominated Marbury and the other "Midnight Judges".
 He had signed Marbury and the other appointees' commissions and had been responsible for their delivery.
 This potential conflict of interest raises strong grounds for Marshall to have recused himself from the case.
 In hindsight, the fact that Marshall did not recuse himself from Marbury is likely indicative of his eagerness to hear the case and use it to establish judicial review.